Skip to content

 anchor: {

-path: context.selection.anchor.path,
+path: snapshot.context.selection.anchor.path,

-offset: context.selection.anchor.offset + 1,
+offset: snapshot.context.selection.anchor.offset + 1,

 },